carbon-language/carbon-lang/mlir/docs/Quantization.md

     -> tfl.Q) and replaces with (op).
 Also replace (constant_float -> tfl.Q)
     with (constant_quant).

-## FxpMath Dialect
+## FxpMath dialect

-### Real math ops
+### Real math operations

 Note that these all support explicit clamps, which allows for simple fusions and representation of some common sequences quantization-compatible math.
 Of addition, some support explicit biases, which are often represented as separate adds in source dialects.

-TODO: This op set is still evolving and needs to be completed.
+TODO: This operation set is still evolving and needs to be completed.

 *   RealBinaryOp
     *   RealAddEwOp